 Units Of Time

-- When a task is first created, by default, the hours of work are initially set as the same as the hours of duration (i.e., a task with 1 day of duration will also have 8 hours of work).
+- When a task is newly created, by default, the hours of work are initially set as the same as the hours of duration (i.e., a task with 1 day of duration will also have 8 hours of work).

 - If you specify a different duration and amount of work for a task, the specified work is divided equally across the duration.

 - Example: 8 hours of work that will be spread out over 2 calendar days of duration.
 Workzone will allocate 4 hours of work to each of the two calendar days of the duration.

 - Example: 32 hours of work to be done over 2 days of calendar duration.
 Workzone will allocate 16 hours of work to each of the two calendar days of the duration.

 - If multiple parties are assigned to a task, the hours of work reported are divided equally among the parties (e.g., if there is 8 hours of work, 1 day of duration and 2 responsible parties, each responsible party will be assigned 4 hours of work on the 1 day of duration).

 - The formula for allocating work over a duration or among responsible parties cannot be modified.